 Graduates aren't just succeeding on the court, but off the court as well.
 Every year Players submit, are evaluated and winners are selected for the Dunbar Medical Community Service and Molten All-Academic Awards.
 The Awards are part of our annual Banquet where we honour all of the hard work done during the season.

-JUEL is very proud of the work done in partnership with OUA Schools and will continue to work towards hosting all if not most of our games on College and University floors.
-We’re also proud of working with the Canadian Sport for Life (CS4L) Long-Term Athlete Development Model (LTAD) since our first game on December 11, 2010.
-Both JUEL and JUEL Prep teams play 26 regular season 40 minute games over 8 weekends.
-In discussions with Canada Basketball, JUEL is working on eliminating 4 games over 2 day weekends so our players get more recovery time (this will be a priority for the 2016 season).
+JUEL is very proud of the work done in partnership with OUA Schools and will continue to work towards hosting most if not all of our games on College and University floors.
+We're also proud of working with the Canadian Sport for Life (CS4L) Long-Term Athlete Development Model (LTAD) since our first game on December 11, 2010.
+Both JUEL and JUEL Prep teams play 19 regular season 40 minute games over 7 weekends before the Championship Tournament.
+In discussions with Canada Basketball, JUEL eliminated 4th game so our players get optimal recovery time over 2-day weekends.

 As a Provincial League everyone has to play a role in our success.
-JUEL hosts centralized weekends so teams don’t have to travel more than 5 hours across the Province.
-More importantly we host weekends in Ottawa, Kingston, Barrie, KW and Windsor to balance travel and costs for all of our franchises.
+JUEL hosts centralized weekends so teams don't have to travel more than 5.5 hours across the Province.
+More importantly we host weekends in Ottawa, Kingston, Niagara Falls, Barrie, North Bay, Hamilton, Kitchener-Waterloo and Windsor to balance travel and costs for all of our franchises.

 Part of the initial plan for JUEL was to allow all of our players the opportunity to attend and play at their local High School during each fall, these are said to be the "best years of your life".
 With this in mind Basketball doesn't become the only focus on a young women's life, they still get the opportunity to be with their non-basketball friends and close to their families helping them become well-rounded.
 The Women's game is fortunate that the majority of players are able to excel on the court as well as in the classroom, this is why Regional teams are so successful.
 They provide the opportunity for each player to represent their Region as part of a stronger group while staying at home.